defridge/PP4-PT-Booking/README.md

 - To test this the webpage was loaded in a browser and using Google Dev Tools was changed to 280px and then the responsive window was dragged to max size.
 - The web page responded as intended.
 - Some devices the website was tested on outside of Dev Tools were: Iphone 11, Samsung A6, Macbook Air, HP M27fw FHD monitor.

+## Deployment

+### Version Control

+The site was created using the Visual Studio Code editor and pushed to github to the remote repository.
+The following git commands were used throughout development to push code to the remote repo:
+- ```git add .``` - This command was used to add all changes to the staging area before they are committed.
+- ```git commit -m “commit message”``` - This command was used to commit changes to the local repository queue ready for the final step.
+- ```git push``` - This command was used to push all committed code to the remote repository on github.